Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Once you notice an algae build-up in your aquarium, it is time for you to get rid of it.
 To do that effectively, you need to know the type of algae you have.

 Knowing the algae will aid you in determining the cause and cure.
-Take a look at some common algae types, and how to deal with them in case you need info on how to get rid of Algae in fish tank naturally.
+Look at some common algae types and deal with them if you need info on how to get rid of Algae in fish tank naturally.

 Brown algae:

-Also known as silica or gravel algae, this algae is common in new tanks, and will coat the tank in sheets, which are easily wiped off.
-It is often harmless and will finally go away as the tank matures.
+Also known as silica or gravel algae, this algae is common in new tank and will coat the tank in sheets easily wiped off.
+However, it is often harmless and will finally go away as the tank matures.

 Blue-green algae:

-Known as smear or slime algae, this is caused by excess phosphates and nitrates.
-In most cases, this is actually not algae at all.
+Known as smear or slime algae, excess phosphates and nitrates cause this.
+In most cases, this is not algae at all.

 Instead, it is a cyanobacterium.
 It can spread rapidly and can cause considerable damage.
-Good water care will help, but if your water source has phosphates in it, you may have to use special treatments to remove the excess nutrients.
+Good water care will help, but if your water source has phosphates, you may have to use special treatments to remove the excess nutrients.

 Red or beard algae:

-The beard algae is the toughest algae to eliminate and it often appears on plants.
-A dip in a weak (5 to 10 percent) bleach solution for a few minutes will often kill this type of algae.
+The beard algae is the toughest algae to eliminate, and it often appears on plants.
+However, a dip in a weak (5 to 10 percent) bleach solution for a few minutes will often kill this type of algae.

 Green algae: